 Originally planned as a housing development, the land for Evergreen Park Cemetery was cleared and its first burial completed in July 1920.
 A wrought iron fence dog-legged along its western boundary followed the rails of the Seattle-Everett Interurban Line.
 A break in the fence line at Groveland station (N 117th Street) still provides access to the cemetery through an iron turnstile.
 The Evergreen and Washelli cemeteries were separated physically by the North Trunk Highway and commercially by different ownership.

-Changes continue at Evergreen-Washelli as the grave sites continue to fill nearly 120 years after the beginnings of Oak Lake Cemetery.
+Changes continued at Evergreen Washelli as the grave sites kept filling well more than a century after the beginnings of Oaklake Cemetery.
 In 1994 the funeral home, having outgrown its offices on the eastern site of Washelli, moved into larger quarters on the Evergreen side (at 11111 Aurora Avenue N).
 Four years later, the "Doughboy" statue, a World War I memorial, was given to the cemetery by the City of Seattle and moved from Seattle Center to the Veterans' Cemetery.
 "Doughboy" was rededicated there on Armistice Day, 1998.

 < Browse to Previous Essay